KILTprotocol/docs/docs/sdk/0-core-feature/3_requesting-terms-and-attestations.md

 ## How to create a quote

 A quote is a description of the terms and conditions of the work to be performed.
 It may be sent to the attester from the claimer, but may also be sent from a claimer to an attester.
-In cases where multiple attesters provide the same attestation (for example, a car inspection) the claimer may send a quote to several attesters in order to choose the attester with the best conditions.
+In cases where multiple attesters provide the same attestation (for example, a car inspection) the claimer may send a quote to several attesters to choose the attester with the best conditions.

 To come to an agreement on the quote, the participants may message back and forth, signing the object.

 If the attester wishes to quote their terms, the attester signs the `IQuote` object before sending it as part of the `ISubmitTerms` to the Claimer.

-When agreement is reached, the SDK is used to create a quote object.
+When an agreement is reached, the SDK is used to create a quote object.

 ```js
 const quoteObj = {